 FINANCIAL ASSISTANCE: CCP believes that cost should not be a prohibiting factor in obtaining psychoanalytically-oriented training.
 For this reason, limited work-study opportunities are available for those who have an interest in participating in CCP’s Two-Year Certificate Program but do not have the resources to do so.
 Those applying for a work-study position should include a paragraph explaining their financial need.

-APPLICATION AND REGISTRATION PERIOD: Application period is from April 15 - August 31, 2021.
+APPLICATION AND REGISTRATION PERIOD: Application period ends on August 15, 2021.
 You can find the application from our website.
 Please email your application to PsychotherapyProgram@CCPsa.org The $100 non-refundable application fee will be emailed shortly after receiving your application.

 THE PSYCHOTHERAPY PROGRAM - AN ELECTIVE THIRD-YEAR DEEPENING YOUR KNOWLEDGE: CREATING A BRIDGE TO A PSYCHOANALYTIC TRAINING PROGRAM